Nicolas45Dev/Garden-Light_ESP8266andHomebridge/README.md

 ## Installation on ESP8266

-Using the Arduino IDE, install the ESP8266 board manger, To do so, open the preference menu in file > Preference.
+Using the Arduino IDE, install the ESP8266 board manager, To do so, open the preference menu in file > Preference.
 Beside the "Additional Boards Manager URLS" enter this URL :
 ```sh
 http://arduino.esp8266.com/stable/package_esp8266com_index.json